dbp/rivet-old/README.md

 suffixes, and will need to, or else naming conflicts will happen).

 Rivet also expects that you have CI set up so that staging is automatically built and deployed.
-The only `deploy` actions that we have are migrating the database and rolling what is on staging out to production.
+The `deploy` actions that we have are migrating the database, rolling what is on staging out to production, and rolling back to specific revisions on either.
 The two are assumed to be based on the same docker image (though will often be running different versions of it, of course).
 Finally, we expect that staging and production are connected to the same database, as our `migrate` happens within the context of the staging host.

 [NOTE(dbp 2014-10-01): There are more details yet to be documented about deployment.]